Kenshiro-28/MAGI/README.md

 NERV is a virtual organization composed of AI agents.

-Each AI agent has a military rank.
+Each agent has its own memory and remembers the ongoing conversation.

-The AI agents will complete your prompt in a military manner.

-You can configure each AI agent to behave like a fictional character or follow a set of rules.
+You can configure each agent to behave like a fictional character or follow a set of rules.

 MAGI will save a log in the file **mission_log.txt**.